waiyankyaw-dev/waiyankyaw-dev/README.md

-### Hi there, I am a computer engineering student and love coding. 👋
+### Hi there, I am a computer engineering student and I have a strong interest in MERN stack.
+But I love to learn other technologies such as different types of programming languages and frameworks.
+In the future, I wanna learn andriod development and Artificial Intelligence.👋

 <!--
 **waiyankyaw-dev/waiyankyaw-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.